How keywords work

 You want your keywords to be relevant and high-quality.
 That's because keywords that are too general make it difficult to reach potential customers, so you might make less money.

 If you choose a generic keyword like "bags" to promote your luggage products, your ad could appear to people searching for unrelated items like "tea bags" and "vacuum cleaner bags."
+And that could lead to a lower clickthrough rate.
 Making your keywords more specific and adding words that describe what you sell might help you reach the right customers with your ads.
 In this case, you could choose more relevant keywords like "luggage bags," "carry-on travel bags," and "buy luggage online."

 - Choose your keywords carefully.
 Include terms or phrases that your customers would use to describe your products or services.
 Make sure your keywords directly relate to the theme of your ad and the page you're directing your customers to.
 Keywords of two or three words tend to work most effectively.